kibs86/conference/README.md

 -   Prepare a talk on a new topic.
 -   Identify with confidence things known and things not yet known.

+## Guidelines

+-   The goal is to explore something other than what we covered in class.
+-   Your topic must relate to software engineering in some way.
+-   This is very open ended.
+Choose something you're interested in.

 ## Brainstorming Activity

 Let's free associate.
 Pick any topic to start with, and we'll generate as many